PeanutFIsh/PC-9000/README.md

 News
 ---
+   - Some news apps are released!
+Here's them :
+      - Multi-Diskette system (DO NOT USE IF IT'S AN INSTALLATION DISKETTE)
+      - Wendows Pack (Some old Wendows version made 2 years ago are included in only one pack)
+   - V4 Released!
+Here is the brand new features :
+      - A basic OS (BaseBoot Menu) can be installed trought the debugger mode if you don't have any OS.
+      - For this version.
+An early access version of P-DOS 3.0 is included.
+Just install it using DiskExtractor
+      - Fixed some DiskExtractor Issues.
    - Outel news :
       - Outel is happy to introduce the brand new Outel 2085 incoming for the Final Release of the PC-9000A
       - Hell yea!
-The PC-9000A-Final will have a new CPU!
+The ~~PC-9000A-Final~~ (for the V4.5) will have a new CPU!
 With an improved programming language!
-  - V4 Done (but still not available) !
-Here is the new features :
-    - A Readme file
-    - ~~RT Hardware Controller~~ (I can't due to some limitations)
   - V4-PreRelease is now available!
 (A2 BIOS.zip) Here is the new features :
     - Improved Debug Mode
     - Fixed DowSM Issues